gphelipe1/gphelipe1/README.md

 ### Hello!
 I'm Gabriel Costa👋
 I am a software developer with a bachelor’s degree in Computer Science.
 I have a strong background in development, with extensive experience in building scalable web and mobile applications.
 Currently, I am primarily focused on React, TypeScript, and JavaScript, along with Next.js and Redux, as my preferred front-end stacks.
 For backend development, I am proficient in C# and .NET.
-I possess additional skills as well, so please feel free to ask any questions or reach out to me. 😉
+I possess additional skills as well, so don't hesitate to ask me anything or get in touch.  😉

   ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=gphelipe1&theme=tokyonight&show_icons=true)